About SDG Bergen

 The University of Bergen (UiB) is one of Norway's leading comprehensive research universities.
 UiB has always been globally oriented, with long-standing research collaboration throughout the world.

-Recognising the key significance of the 2030 Agenda, in 2017 UiB launched a university-wide strategic initiative to engage with the Sustainable Development Goals (SDGs), spearheaded by the university's participation in the United Nations Ocean Conference and entering into several voluntary commitments with partner institutions.
+Recognising the key significance of the 2030 Agenda, in 2017 UiB launched a university-wide strategic initiative called SDG Bergen to critically engage with the Sustainable Development Goals (SDGs), spearheaded by the university's participation in the United Nations Ocean Conference and entering into several voluntary commitments with partner institutions.

 As the first Norwegian university to institutionalise the 2030 Agenda, UiB organised the inaugural, high-level SDG Conference Bergen in February 2018, on behalf of the university sector in Norway and in cooperation with Norway's Ministry of Foreign Affairs and Ministry of Education and Research.